src-d/borges/README.md

 borges producer --loglevel=debug
 ```

-If you need some help just type `borges producer -h`
+For more details, use `borges producer -h`.

 ## Consumer

 The consumer runs as a service.
 It gets jobs from the queue and dispatches them
-to a worker pool.
+to a goroutine workers pool.

 Each job is a request to update a repository.
 It can be a new or an existing
 one.
-The repository is fetched (incrementally when possible) and each reference
+The remote repository is fetched (incrementally when possible) and each reference
-is pushed to a local repository dedicated to all references from all repositories
-that share the same **init commit**.
+is then pushed to a specific [Rooted Repository](#key-concepts), dedicated to storing all references from repositories that share the same *initial commit*.

-Note that borges should be the only one creating and writing to our repository
+Note that borges should be the only one creating and writing to the repository
 storage.

 To run a consumer instance from the command line with default configuration: